 Note: If you would like the eggs to have darker stained lines/crackles on them (like you see in the photo at the top of the post) simply pull them out of the water 2 hours before they are done, give them a light tap to crack the outer shell, and put them back in the tea water to continue simmering.

-Are they actually easy to peel?
+Are they easy to peel?

 I feel extremely proud when I can get the entire peel off in one piece, and it happens often.
 First, crack your egg on a hard surface.
 Then, lightly roll the egg across the crack on the surface.
 Finally, try your best to get it all off in one piece.
 Easy-to-peel eggs are finally easy to make!